Last updated: September 6th, 2021

 - audition for House Harold Teams as they require evaluation history in order to fully evaluate a student’s abilities.

 To request deletion of personal data, you must send a complete request in writing to [email protected]

 We do not offer refunds for any courses or workshops, excepting cases in which a course or workshop must be cancelled (see below).

 We keep our course and workshop prices low to allow as many students as possible to learn the art & fun of improv.
 To keep administrative costs down, and generally be fair to all students and would-be students, we do not offer refunds once a course or workshop registration has been purchased.
 Please keep this in mind before registering!

 In the case of course or workshop cancellation, registered students will be notified via email and will receive a full refund to the original method of payment.

 In cases of course suspension due to misconduct, the School Directors will evaluate on a case by case basis whether course/workshop registration payments will be refunded and to which degree.

 Switching courses is handled on a case by case basis and at the discretion of the School Directors.
-Students wishing to switch courses may request to do so in writing to [email protected] before the start of a course.
+Students wishing to switch courses may request to do so in writing to [email protected] at least TWO WEEKS before the start of the course in which they are already registered.
 Please keep in mind that students must still meet all prerequisites for the new course, and that requesting a switch in no way guarantees a switch is possible.

 Please note, due to the nature of workshops (particularly workshops by guest instructors from out of town) we are unable to allow students to switch workshops.